PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 Is there anywhere in the shop where you need to display content and there is no hook available, or is it hard to use?
 [Report it on Github](https://github.com/PrestaShop/PrestaShop/issues) or on Slack.

-You can also comment in this [thread](https://github.com/PrestaShop/theme-refacto/issues/2) if you want to tell us about any problems, challenges that you encountered using and developing with the classic theme.
+You can also [comment in this thread](https://github.com/PrestaShop/theme-refacto/issues/2) if you want to discuss any problems or challenges that you encountered while using or developing with the classic theme.

 If you want to learn more things about it, there is a [demo](https://build.prestashop.com/news/public-oss-demo-1-2022/) and a [replay](https://youtu.be/MrLdVbTtxjE?t=192).